/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 User Authentication

-User authentication uses an OAuth 2.1 code flow with parameters of the following form.
+User authentication uses an OAuth 2.1 code flow with parameters of the following form (with URL encoding removed for readability).
 The MCP client sends a resource parameter to instruct the authorization server where it wants to use its access token.

 http